Can I Sue Outside of Workers’ Compensation?

 Hire a West Palm Beach Workers’ Compensation Lawyer

 Even if your injury meets the qualifications for one of the exceptions above, it can still be difficult to obtain compensation via a civil suit when your employer has workers’ compensation.
 That is why it is important to consult with a West Palm Beach personal injury lawyer before accepting any settlement—from workers’ compensation or otherwise.
-Call our office at 1-888-LPENDAS to schedule a consultation today.
+Call our office at 1-844-200-0000 to schedule a consultation today.

 The Pendas Law Firm also serves clients in the Jacksonville, Tampa, Miami, Fort Myers, Fort Lauderdale, Daytona, Bradenton, and Orlando areas.